 - Nothing has meaning – we are the ones that give things meaning, based on our own perceptions

-For example: nothing exists as good or bad.
-Things just are what they are, until we take our perception of what is good and bad, and apply it to something.
+So, nothing exists as good or bad.
+Things just are what they are, until we take our perception of what is good and bad, and apply it to those things.

 You think eating chocolate is bad.
-But your friend, Ken, thinks eating chocolate is good.
+But your friend, Bob, thinks eating chocolate is good.

-So, you apply your negative perception of chocolate to the chocolate, deeming it as bad, but Ken applies his positive perception of chocolate to the chocolate, seeing it as good.
+So, you apply your negative perception of chocolate to the chocolate, deeming it as bad, but Bob applies his positive perception of chocolate to the chocolate, seeing it as good.

 Either way, it’s still chocolate, as it is and always will be.
-But it’s yours and Ken’s perception of the chocolate that makes it bad or good.
+But it’s yours and Bob’s perception of the chocolate that makes it bad or good.